sergeiudris/ipfs-cube/readme.txt

 - releases - no: commit hashes as points
 - updates and update notifications - no
 - one branch, forks, no tags - main
+- pull requests - github, but merge from command line, no programmer names - --ff or 'from fork/main into upstream/main'
 - just a program - simple, entirely free, open source, no barriers ratio-limits ads donations rewards economies links - just a program that does its thing, like transmission on linux